DECEIVEDx/DECEIVEDx/README.md

 🎓 First-year **Quantum Engineering** student at the University of New South Wales
 💻 Passionate about **programming, math, and problem solving**
-🚀 Exploring **Python, game development with Unity, and quantitative finance**
+🚀 Exploring **Python and Javascript
 🌏 Interested in remote tech opportunities that allow me to work and travel

 ---